 Examples from Spirit Lake: The Game

 This game runs on Mac and Windows computer, teaching multiplication, division, Dakota history and culture.
 The PowerPoints can be used stand-alone without the game.

 Some may be appropriate for lower grades, e.g.,

 math terms, •5 things to know about subtraction, •Make it an easier problem

 The videos in the presentation are from the game Making Camp Ojibwe.
 A link to all of the videos from that game are below.
 You can also find hundreds of videos on mathematics, Dakota, Ojibwe and Lakota culture on our Youtube channel.

-Lesson plans can be found at teacher.7generationgames.com both by subject and by game, for teachers who would like to integrate games and videos into their instruction.
+Lesson plans can be found at growingmath.org by grade, for teachers who would like to integrate games and videos into their instruction.

 Free demo games for Chromebook, Windows, Mac, iPhone and Android can be found here.

 NIEA attendees can receive a free teacher copy of any of our games for evaluation purposes.
 Just email firstname.lastname@example.org or fill out our contact form.